-In fact, about 80% of women’s heart health problems could be prevented if women paid more attention to their blood pressure and cholesterol.
+In fact, about 80% of women’s heart problems could be prevented by paying more attention to blood pressure and cholesterol.
 Additionally, knowing the warning signs and symptoms can save lives, too.

 Women are busy, usually juggling jobs, children, sports schedules, and more.
 As such, their health can end up taking a backseat.

 Ideas to Celebrate National Women’s Health Week